Blog

 Carved from an unexpected space beneath the staircase, the custom wine cellar serves as a visual centrepiece for the ground floor.
 This sculptural, integrated joinery not only provides practical storage but acts as a sophisticated design feature when entertaining guests.

-Custom under-stair wine cellar and integrated timber joinery
+Custom under-stair wine cellar integrated into a luxury ground floor layout.

 Conclusion